bookofproofs/bookofproofs.github.io/_sources/branches/analysis/raabe-test.md

 ---
-This convergence test is due to "Joseph Raabe":https://www.bookofproofs.org/history/joseph-ludwig-raabe (1801 - 1859).
+This convergence test is due to [Joseph Raabe](https://mathshistory.st-andrews.ac.uk/Biographies/Raabe/) (1801 - 1859).

 ---